 If there’s time between attractions, it’s easy to fill it with looking around the retail store which includes both various chocolate-themed souvenirs and Hershey’s branded clothing and merchandise.
-The food court has many options, including reasonably priced kids meals, ice cream sundaes, milkshakes, and plenty of other dessert options.
+The food court has many options, including kids’ meals, ice cream sundaes, milkshakes, and plenty of other dessert options.

 Tips & Tricks

 Bundle and Save!
 Purchasing these attractions as a package will save money instead of purchasing separately.
-A meal ticket can also be added to the bundle.
+You can add a meal ticket to the bundle.
 More ticketing details are available on the Hershey’s Chocolate World website.
 For a complete list of tips for Hershey’s Chocolate World, check out this post.

 Looking for other cool, family-friendly attractions near Hershey?
-Indian Echo Caverns, Roundtop Mountain Adventures, and Lake Tobias are great add-on adventures to a Hershey trip.
-Even more ideas can be found on the Visit Hershey and Harrisburg website.
+Indian Echo Caverns and Lake Tobias are great add-on adventures to a Hershey trip.
+Even more ideas are on the Visit Hershey and Harrisburg website.

 Visit Hershey & Harrisburg sponsored our trip to Hershey, PA.
 As always, all opinions are my own.